7 Ways to Increase Your Bookings...

 With both methods it takes a bit of time to get to grips with and does need monitoring and tweaking every few weeks to get the best results for your budget (which doesn't have to be high).

-This is one of the 'in' marketing tools for 2016.
+This is one of the 'in' marketing tools.
 It doesn't need to be an epic movie - just a few minutes long is best.
 Things to include: interviews with previous clients, short clips of your performance etc. Keep the whole thing short and sharp to maintain the interest of your audience.

 You are an expert in your chosen field so use your expertise to advise potential clients on how to plan a great party/wedding reception.